Epilepsy Awareness Month: How Is Marijuana an Effective Treatment for Epilepsy?

 What is Epilepsy?

 Epilepsy is a neurological disorder that causes chronic and unpredictable seizures in people of all ages.
-It estimated that three million Americans suffer from the disorder, and that 1 in 26 Americans will develop it at some point in their lifetime, according to the Epilepsy Foundation.
+It is estimated that three million Americans suffer from the disorder, and that 1 in 26 Americans will develop it at some point in their lifetime, according to the Epilepsy Foundation.

 The seizure disorder affects each person differently, and the severity of their condition depends on the frequency and intensity of their seizures.
 Some people can live a relatively normal life with epilepsy, while others are completely debilitated by the number of seizures they have.
-People with Lennox-Gastaut syndrome or Dravet syndrome are among the later group.
+People with Lennox-Gastaut syndrome or Dravet syndrome are among the latter group.

 How Is Epilepsy Treated?

 The goal for treating epilepsy is to get rid of the person’s seizures with no side effects.
-Currently the best way to do that is through sedative and anticonvulsant medications, but conventional therapies do not work for an estimated 30 percent of people with epilepsy, according to the Epilepsy Foundation.
+Currently, the best way to do that is through sedative and anticonvulsant medications, but conventional therapies do not work for an estimated 30 percent of people with epilepsy, according to the Epilepsy Foundation.

 For that 30 percent, living a life with random seizures prohibits them from doing everyday activities like driving or taking a shower, which can become dangerous when a seizure occurs.
-To combat their condition, many of these people and others dissatisfied with conventional therapies have turned to marijuana as a last ditch effort to reclaim their lives.
+To combat their condition, many of these people and others dissatisfied with conventional therapies have turned to marijuana as a last-ditch effort to reclaim their lives.

 How Does Medical Marijuana Help Epilepsy?

-Yet, in spite of this, individuals desperate for a cure have taken a chance, and treated themselves and their loved ones suffering from epilepsy with CBD oil.
+Yet, in spite of this, individuals desperate for a cure have taken a chance and treated themselves and their loved ones suffering from epilepsy with CBD oil.

 Charlotte’s Web

-The first person to be successfully treated by the oil was a little girl named Charlotte Figi, who suffered from Dravet syndrome.
+The first person to be successfully treated by the oil was Charlotte Figi, who suffered from Dravet syndrome.
 Before starting with the CBD oil, Charlotte was having a seizure every 30 minutes.
-Today, Charlotte experiences about two seizures a month, and although she does not speak, she can walk, ride a bike, and goes to school, according to her mother.
+Today, Charlotte experiences about two seizures a month.
+Although she does not speak, she can walk, ride a bike, and go to school, according to her mother.

 Unfortunately, this treatment is not as effective for everyone with epilepsy.
 More research must be done to refine the oil so it can help more people.

 A recent study of 107 children taking Charlotte’s Web reported that 60 percent achieved at least a 50 percent reduction in seizures and 10 percent became seizure-free.
-While these, and similar studies into the effectiveness of CBD’s ability to treat epilepsy have reached promising conclusions, none have been large enough to declare it an effective treatment for everyone.
+While these and similar studies into the effectiveness of CBD’s ability to treat epilepsy have reached promising conclusions, none have been large enough to declare it an effective treatment for everyone.

 Fortunately, there is something people can do to help.